So you’ve decided to build a home gym? That’s great!

 Take a lap around your house, I bet you find a dozen things to increase the weight of your luggage.

-In one of our live-streamed workouts in Nerd Fitness Prime, Coach Pat got his luggage to weigh about 60 pounds using books and cans he had lying around his home.
+In one of our home workouts found in Nerd Fitness Prime, Coach Pat got his luggage to weigh about 60 pounds using books and cans he had lying around his home.

 If it’s heavy and fits in your bag, it’ll work just fine.